jeffpooley/sdk/docgen/doc-snippets/querying.md

 `{ contains: string }`

-If you provide an object with a `contains` property, it will filter on whether the string contains the provided string.
+If you provide an object with a `contains` property, the query will filter on whether the string contains the provided string (case-insensitive).

-This is case-insensitive.

 ```ts
 const { body: pubsContainingPub } = await pubpub.pub.getMany({